 4. Study Together

 Grab a scripture study journal and study the scripture together.
 You can find a lot of great scripture journals on Etsy or use one of mine found in the Market.
 Set aside time where you can study the gospel together or compare notes at the end of the week.
 Growing those spiritual bonds together will give your relationship new meaning.
-Want a fun twist?
-This activity about the Priesthood would be great to play with Dad.
+The Red Headed Hostess also has great scripture journals to use together- try one on the Priesthood.

 Dads need time to unwind too.
 Create a relaxing playlist to help Dad take a breath before coming home.
 Does he have a long commute?
 Create a playlist for the mornings too- record yourself reading the scriptures or performing a musical number.
 It'll be like you are right there in the car with him.
 Have little ones that you are helping?
 Record them singing some Primary songs and add them to the playlist.
 I love using Amazon Prime for this- you can add in your own recorded music plus some of the Amazon Prime music.
 Be sure to download all the songs Dad needs to his device so he isn't using up data while in the car.